I. If You Need to Calm Down Right Now

 For those comfortable with the basic version.

-Gentler CO2 tolerance work for low-BOLT-score practitioners.
+Gentler CO2 tolerance works for low-BOLT-score practitioners.

 Technique: